 Another lovely thing I enjoyed today was having our first Skype video-call conversation with our youngest son and daughter-in-law via my new laptop.
 It was great to ‘see’ them as they live at a distance and trips to visit one another are far and few between.

 I wanted to go out and take a photo of a magnolia tree as it is one of my favourites and the sight of them in bloom lifts my spirits.
 We don’t have garden space for one, unfortunately, but they are in my neighbourhood.
 Sadly, my camera is broken and I lack the fitness to make an excursion.
-Nevertheless, I have ‘borrowed’ photos instead.
+Nevertheless, I have borrowed photos instead.

 To close – another limerick ode to Holley

-and to ignore her advice would be folly
+and to ignore her advice would be folly.

-I also attempted ‘Open Office Draw’ as I wanted to learn how to add words to images on my computer.
+I also attempted Open Office Draw as I wanted to learn how to add words to images on my computer.
 Sadly, I didn’t quite master the art enough to enable me to share anything.
-Though it has encouraged me to find up my old (physical) drawing materials and have a go once more.
-Perfection is overrated, after all – she adds blithely.
+Though it has encouraged me to find up my old drawing materials and have a go once more.

 This week has been eye-opening for me and I’m determined to keep seeking ways to enlarge the capacity to enjoy my life, whether resuming old hobbies or taking up new ones.